Cosmetic Gum Surgery — Everything You Need to Know

 Gum reshaping is a minor medical procedure offering dramatic results.
 With a healthier-looking, more symmetrical gum line, you will discover more confidence in your smile.
 You will also have better-protected teeth in the case of periodontal-related gum recession.
 Gum reshaping surgery is a permanent solution for improving and strengthening your smile.

 If you have any questions about gum reshaping, contact us at 209 NYC Dental.
 Our experienced, highly trained staff offer coordinated care and treat each patient as a human being, not just a procedure.
 We are the oldest continuous dental practice in New York State, offering free consultations and comprehensive dental care.
-For gum reshaping or other dental procedures, book your appointment online today.
+For gum reshaping or other dental procedures, book your appointment online or call us at 212-355-2290 today.